Estimated reading time: 14 minutes

 Most student visas are conditional on you being financially independent for the duration of your studies.
 Currently, the threshold stands at $10,000 per year of your stay, or $11,000 per annum in Quebec (£5,800 – £6,400, respectively).

 For scholarship students, or those studying under a Canadian-funded programme, you will also need to provide evidence of the funds with your application.

 Further related city and country guides such as Qatar, expats in Spain and expats living in Dubai.

 Questions or Comments

-We love to get feedback from our readers after reading this expat guide to living in Canada if you have any questions or want to make comments.
+We love getting feedback from our readers after reading this expat guide to living in Canada if you have any questions or want to comment.
 So please do not hesitate to send us a message on this site or our social media.

 Don’t forget you can also request the expat guides sent directly to your email inbox.

-Below is a list of some related articles that you may find of interest.
+Below is a list of some related articles you may find interesting.